What Are Key Performance Indicators (KPIs) in general?

 When you have accurate figures about time consumption per each project, working task, client, you can easily calculate and manage the above KPIs for an accounting firm.

 Billable hourly rate shows how much USD accounting firm earned per one billable hour on average.
-The total billable rate indicates how much USD accounting firm earned per total hour.
+The total billable hourly rate indicates how much USD accounting firm earned per total hour.
 In a case the difference between those two rates is high, time utilization is not appropriate.
 Therefore the accounting firm has to control time utilization.

 By dividing total costs with total hours we can calculate how much one-hour costs.